VIVAN-RANGRA/Rapid_Ration/README.md

 The GUI is developed using Python Tkinter, providing an intuitive and user-friendly interface for managing ration distribution.
 The interface allows users to interact with the system efficiently and effectively.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate documentation.

-**Note**: Replace placeholders like `your_host`, `your_username`, `your_password`, `your_database`, and contact information with actual values relevant to your project setup.